emcwhirter-usgs/geomag-algorithms/docs/K-USGS.md

 ## Background and Motivation

+The USGS has been producing digital K-Indices since 1979.
+The "K-USGS" algorithm was written to attempt to simulate the previously used hand-scaled process as closely as possible.
+This method is described in "[An Evaluation of Digitally Derived K-Indices][]", J. Geomag.
+Geoelectr., 39, 1987 by Lanny R. Wilson.
+The algorithm was tested and found acceptable in 1990 using IAGA WG-5 data.
+It tested again in 2010 using a subset of USGS data, and was found to still be acceptable.

+Subset of USGS used for testing in 2010:
+- CMO 1992
+- FRD 1985-1994,1997
+- GUA 1992-1994
+- SJG 1992-1994
+- TUC 1992-1993

+[An Evaluation of Digitally Derived K-Indices]: https://www.jstage.jst.go.jp/article/jgg1949/39/2/39_2_97/_article

 <TODO: define any variables and refer to equations used>
 <TODO: explain why K is used and what it is useful for>